 Planners are not intended to just be glanced at.
 Actively using a daily planner takes diligence, but it is so rewarding to track your progress.
 To take full advantage of a daily planner:

-I also have a project specifically for household projects.
+I have a project specifically for cleaning the house.
 Each room in the house is a task, and each chore is a repeated sub-task that I assign to myself during the week.

 I also use Asana to manage my client projects, my marketing and administrative tasks, and as a communication tool with my contractors.
 The best part is...
 Asana is completely free for both business and personal use!